Utterly Predictable

 Historical Parallels Beat Theory

-Tetlock's outside view: don't model from first principles.
-Find the closest historical reference class, use the base rate as anchor, adjust for novel elements.
+Tetlock's outside view says skip the first-principles modeling: find the closest historical reference class, anchor on its base rate, then adjust for what's actually new this time.
 Algorithms beat experts because they're noise-free.

 Humans Adapt to Almost Anything

-Hedonic adaptation: 3-6 months for most constant stimuli.
-Exceptions that never adapt: chronic food insecurity, chronic unpredictability, and chronic lack of control.
+Hedonic adaptation kicks in within 3-6 months for most constant stimuli.
+The exceptions that never fade: chronic food insecurity, chronic unpredictability, and chronic lack of control.

 25% Tips It, 3.5% Topples Governments

-Centola: visible behavior locks in when 25% adopt.
-Chenoweth: no government has survived a sustained nonviolent campaign with 3.5% active participation.
-Below threshold: nothing.
-At threshold: sudden phase transition.
+Centola's research shows visible behavior locks in once 25% of a population adopts it.
+Chenoweth found no government has survived a sustained nonviolent campaign with 3.5% active participation.
+Below that threshold, nothing moves; cross it, and you get a sudden phase transition.

-McCauley's Two Pyramids: millions think radical, very few act radical.
-Different mechanisms.
-Movement from opinion to action is driven by network closure and status deficit, not ideological intensity.
+McCauley's Two Pyramids model explains why: millions think radical, but only a sliver ever act on it, and the two run on completely different mechanisms.
+What actually pushes someone from opinion to action is network closure and status deficit, not how intensely they believe.

-Kahan, Feinberg and Willer: the same threat produces opposite responses depending on whether it's framed through the audience's values or against them.
-Identity-protective cognition overrides data — until material cost exceeds social cost.
+Kahan, Feinberg and Willer found the exact same threat produces opposite responses depending on whether you frame it through the audience's values or against them.
+Identity-protective cognition overrides the data, right up until the material cost of denial exceeds the social cost of admitting you were wrong.

 The Accuracy Ceiling Is ~60-70%